LaurentVeyssier/Image-Captioning-Project-with-full-Encoder-Decoder-model/README.md

 Overall the model has 12.227.735 learnable parameters (the pre-trained CNN extractor is fixed).

 I used Adam optimizer with standard parameters.
-Adam is reputed to perform well on large amount of data.
+Adam is reputed to [perform well on large amount of data](https://arxiv.org/pdf/1609.04747.pdf).
 Results achieved after one epoch were promising and improved with further training (3 epochs in total, for a total of 8 hours).
 Samples are shown below.

+# Next ?

+Refine the architecture introducing two LSTM layers and reducing the dropout rate (target a keep ratio of 0.75).
+This is based on the following detailed analysis paper [Learning CNN-LSTM Architectures for Image Caption Generation](https://cs224d.stanford.edu/reports/msoh.pdf).

 # How to run
 - download the repo as the working folder